finding it hard to get a tenured job. Perhaps your last paper was rejected and

 stressors” which discusses animal studies demonstrating how elevated cortisol

-can either improve or interfere with brain function, depending on context
+can either improve or interfere with brain function, depending on context.
+Neurotoxicity does feature in the other

 article, by Sheline (2003), but this is concerned with mood disorders in